Editor’s Note: This is a guest post provided by Darlene Mase, from Zumper.com.

 4. Pay off your debt

 Paying off your debt as a way of saving up to buy a home?
 Well, yes.
-According to recent data, the average Canadian is $8,500 in consumer debt, and with that debt comes stark interest rates.
+According to recent data, the average Canadian is $8,500 in consumer debt, and in the U.S., the average household has $6,375 in credit card debt.
+This type of debt comes with high interest rates.
 Once you eliminate or cut down credit card and other high-interest debts, you will be freer to truly start saving.
 Grief and bereavement keynote speaker Bradley Vinson once said, “Easy payments, easy lease, easy approval.
 Debt is very easy to get into, but makes it hard to live victoriously.”
 Start breaking those chains of bondage today.

 5. Determine the best way to save